shreyad216/code-challenge-2021/README.md

 Look in the `docs` folder for a screenshot of the final layout.

-Implement this challenge using only javascript.
-You should not have to modify the html or css nor add any libraries.
+Implement this challenge by modifing the main.js file.
+You should not have to modify index.html or main.css nor add any libraries.

-Your page should render correctly on a phone or desktop browser
+Your page should render correctly on a phone or desktop browser.

 Feel free to consult anyone or use the internet for solutions.
 However, be ready to explain your approach and your code.

 It would be best if you could provide a single url to the page.
 You can use https://pages.github.com/ but really any hosting solution is fine.
+Please also send me the link to your git repo.

+Good luck!

 Hints: